 12th Street Auto Care Center is proud to be ASE and AAA certified.
 That means you can trust our mechanics to take care of your manual or automatic transmission system.
-Your transmission is required to switch between gears, so when it’s giving you trouble, make an appointment at our auto shop ASAP.
-Our technicians have been specially trained to inspect, diagnose and either repair or replace all parts in your vehicle’s transmission system.
+Your transmission is required to switch between gears, so when it’s giving you trouble, make an appointment at our local Sioux Falls, SD auto repair shop ASAP.
+Our ASE-certified technicians have been specially trained to inspect, diagnose and either repair or replace all parts in your vehicle’s transmission system.
 Trust 12th Street Auto Care Center to provide friendly service and product satisfaction.

 Your transmission system is responsible for moving power from the engine to the wheels, as well as switching gears as you move forward, move faster, shift into neutral, or reverse.
 Since your system does so much for your car, truck, van or SUV, it’s important to understand a few basics.

 If you own an automatic transmission vehicle, your gears shift as you accelerate.
 You still have to control whether you’re moving forward, reversing, going into neutral or parking.
 But as you speed up, your transmission automatically moves you from first to second, third, fourth and fifth gears.
 The shift down back to first gear is also automatic.

 For manual transmission vehicles, you are responsible for changing gears as you speed up.
 Failure to do so can have catastrophic consequences for your transmission system.
 And for a manual system, you have to do more than just move the gear stick as you shift between gears.
 You have to press down on the clutch, which is the extra pedal manual transmission vehicles have to the left of the brake pedal.
 When you press the clutch, it disconnects the engine from your transmission system so you can switch gears, then when you release the clutch it reconnects your engine to the transmission system.